What Parents Can Do To Support A Child With Dyslexia

 Language skills are vital for success in both academic and personal life.
 To help your child overcome the challenges they might face in this area, you could:

-1. Read aloud regularly
+1. Read Aloud Regularly

 Reading aloud to your child is a great way to develop their language skills, as it helps them to hear and understand how words are pronounced, structured and used.
 It also fosters a love for reading and learning in your child.